-City Hall. used during EOC activation.
-3. Due to the Thomas Fire and 1/9 Debris Flow, staff received extensive hands-on experience in the City's EOC.
-Design, implement and evaluate internal and city-wide disaster exercises with assistance from County OEM, Carpinteria-Summerland Fire District, Santa Barbara Sheriff's Department and Special Districts.
-Facilitate one multi-jurisdiction disaster exercise annually.
-Due to the Thomas Fire and 1/9 Debris Flow, the exercise was an actual activation of the City's EOC working closely with special districts and the Santa Barbara County Emergency Operation Center.
-Each time the City's EOC was activated, a City liaison was sent to the County's EOC.
-Staff participated in an ARES drill that was held County-wide in August.
-The purpose was to test ham radio capabilities in the County.
-Offer continuing education for Elected Officials.
-No trainings were offered Develop and update critical emergency response plans.
+Objectives Performance Measures Results/Status Offer continuing education for Elected Officials.
+Offer trainings for elected officials.
+No trainings were offered.
+Develop and update critical emergency response plans.
 Update the City's Emergency Operation Plan with new State requirements.
 Create a Continuity of Government Plan.
 Update EOC Activation Handbook.
 Update the Employee Notification & Reporting Plan.
 Create a Tsunami Response Plan.
 Work with Red Cross to update emergency shelter list.
 Meet with emergency shelter owners to develop working relationships prior to disaster requests.
-1. The City's Emergency Operation Plan was completed in 2015.
+The City's Emergency Operation Plan was completed in 2015.
 An update is in process to include lessons learned from the Thomas Fire and 1/9 Debris Flow.
-2. Not completed.
-3. In process 4.
-In process 5.
-Not completed 6.
+Not completed.
+In process.
+In process.
+Not completed.
 Working with the Red Cross to identify shelters that are not in the newly identified evacuation areas.
-7. This process started during the Thomas Fire adding Procore as a staging area resource for both CSFD and an evacuated community members.
-Design public education campaign to reach residents with emergency alert information and describe the benefits of being StormReady and TsunamiReady.
-Achieve StormReady and TsunamiReady status.
-Not completed Develop relationship with State Parks to reach Carpinteria State Beach visitors with vital tsunami preparedness and response information.
+This process started during the Thomas Fire adding Procore as a staging area resource for both CSFD and a triage area for evacuated community members.
+Design public education campaign to reach residents with emergency alert information and describe the benefits of being Storm Ready and Tsunami Ready.
+Achieve Storm Ready and Tsunami Ready status.
+Not completed.
+Develop relationship with State Parks to reach Carpinteria State Beach visitors with vital tsunami preparedness and response information.
 Meet with State Parks administrators annually to discuss tsunami preparedness and response information for visitors.
-Ongoing Develop relationship with local, regional, state and federal agencies to address critical hazardous materials, transportation and oil and gas related issues that may impact the community.
-Meet regularly with County Hazardous Materials Unit representatives to review local hazards Initiate/Coordinate a meeting with railroad and Caltrans authorities to review emergency procedures involving State Highway and railway facilities.
+Ongoing. ◆ Develop relationship with local, regional, state and federal agencies to address critical hazardous materials, transportation and oil and gas related issues that may impact the community.
+Meet regularly with County Hazardous Materials Unit representatives to review local hazards.
+Initiate/Coordinate a meeting with railroad and Caltrans authorities to review emergency procedures involving State Highway and railway facilities.
 Host Oil & Gas Systems Safety Review Group meeting annually.
-Not completed Not completed Canceled when Venoco shut down.
+Not completed.
+Not completed.
+Canceled when Venoco shut down.